-G2D Investments, Ltd. (the "Company" or "G2D"), a Company ultimately controlled by GP Investments, Ltd. ("GP") was incorporated on July 27, 2020, in Bermuda, with the objective of investing in innovative and high-growth companies in Brazil and other countries it is located on 16 Burnaby Street, Hamilton, HM 11, Bermuda.
+G2D Investments, Ltd. (the "Company" or "G2D"), a Company ultimately controlled by GP Investments, Ltd. ("GP") was incorporated on July 27, 2020, in Bermuda, with the objective of investing in innovative and highgrowth companies in Brazil, the United States and Europe.
+The Company is located on 16 Burnaby Street, Hamilton, HM 11, Bermuda.

-Its main business purpose is to make private equity investments for capital appreciation, in innovative and high-growth companies.
-The company has no employees, therefore in order to perform its investment activity it has delegated the relevant tasks to GP Advisors (Bermuda) Ltd, a company controlled by GP through an Investment Management Agreement.
-In 2020, G2D Investments, Ltd will be entered into an Investment Management Agreement with GP Advisors (Bermuda) Ltd in respect to services to be provided for its investment portfolio.
+The company has no employees, and therefore in order to perform its investment activity it has delegated the relevant tasks to GP Advisors (Bermuda) Ltd, a company controlled by GP through an Investment Management Agreement.
+In 2020, G2D Investments, Ltd entered into an Investment Management Agreement with GP Advisors (Bermuda) Ltd in respect to services to be provided for its investment portfolio.
 The Investment Management Agreement Agreement empowers, inter alia, GP Advisors (Bermuda) Ltd to take investment decisions on behalf of G2D.
 The agreement has an initial life of 10 years.